A knowledge worker’s toolkit needs to be well-rounded

 - Collaborating with others

 Perhaps this is my way of justifying the many tools in my digital ecosystem, despite knowing simplicity is better.
 While often true, knowledge work is complex and full of intricacy.
 Sometimes we need inspiration, other times we need data.
 Sometimes we need to revisit and tend to our past ideas, other times we need to capture new ones.
-It’s at the nexus of these needs and complexities where digital ecosystems reside.
+It’s at the nexus of these needs and complexities where your digital ecosystem resides.

 Just like the soil on a farm, your digital ecosystem can either be healthy and lead to a bountiful harvest, or can be devoid of all nutrients and produce little to nothing of value.
 It all depends on where you focus your efforts.

-Just as journey maps are tools not outcomes, the tools you use to do your work are exactly that: tools.
-They are not the outcome you’re looking for, so be sure to choose them wisely but focus on what really matters: delivering quality work.
+Just as journey maps are tools not outcomes, the digital tools you use to do your work are exactly that: tools.
+Be sure to choose them wisely.
+We shape our tools as we want them to be, but our tools also shape us the more we use them.